luciasalar/cognitive_distortion_project/newScripts/moodVector/readme.md

-# This folder contains everything about the mood vector:
+## This folder contains everything about the mood vector:

+scripts to generate vectors:

-* statsForMoodVec.Rmd: this script computes the stats for data that built the mood vector
+* MoodVector.py: mood vector

+* postVecEmpty.py: post valece vector contain empty days

+* postVectNoEmpty.py: post valence vector does not contain empty days

-* MoodVec_Design1.ipynb & MoodVec_Design2.ipynb: scripts that generated the mood vector
+These scripts compute the mood vector and valence vector, each script generates

-* moodVectorsData: pickle mood vectors
+	* a pickle object for the transition states, filename.pickle,
+	* a csv file of the vector
+	* a csv file to show the correlation between the vectors and all other variables
+	* a csv file with vector information on user level and all other variables (all the generated files are in moodVectorsData)

 * predictCESD.ipynb: using mood vector to predict CESD